next-hat/nanocl/doc/man/nanocl-state.md

 # NAME

-nanocl - Manage configuration states
+nanocl - Define, Run, or Remove Cargo or Virtual Machines from a Statefile

 # SYNOPSIS